GeethaJoseph/Independent-Projects/Portfolio/Insurance Cross Sell Prediction/ReadMe.txt

 Hyperperparameter tuning done usig GridSearch
 Various classification models like KNN, Logistic Regression, Decision Tree and Naive Bayes Classifier are used for prediction Precision, Recall, F1 score, ROC-AUC curve are used performance metrics

+A web app is created using Flask and deployed in the localhost